Installation guide

 Under assets you will see zipped content of the library.
 Download it

-and unzip into desired location, i.e. into libs
+and unzip into desired location, i.e. into libs directory.
+In result

 you end up with similar layout as with “Git clone” method (see above).